Social Security Disability Benefits for Dermatitis in Children

 If the child has severe limitations in at least two domains of functioning or an extreme limitation in one domain of functioning, he or she may still qualify for benefits.
 An extreme limitation is defined as one that seriously interferes with a child’s ability to function in that domain.

 Schedule a Free Legal Consultation Today

-If you think that your child may qualify for disability benefits, contact the experienced Social Security disability attorneys at Phillips Disability.
+If you think that your child may qualify for disability benefits, contact the experienced Social Security disability attorneys at Dayes Law Firm PC.
 We can manage every aspect of your claim, aggressively pursuing all the benefits you deserve.

-At Phillips Disability, we charge no upfront fees.
+At Dayes Law Firm PC, we charge no upfront fees.
 We are only paid for our services if your claim is approved.